Frequently Asked Questions (FAQ)

 • LinkedIn is for colleagues.
 If we’ve worked together as coworkers, partners, suppliers, or vendors, this is where to connect with me.

-• My Twitter feed is primarily a curated subset of what I read.
-As such, it includes an eclectic mix of topics including news, Silicon Valley, venture capital, economics, astronomy, humor, sports, Grateful Dead, France, and rarely, reluctantly, and only then out of a sense of obligation to speak up, current affairs.
+• My Twitter feed is a curated subset of what I read that includes an eclectic mix of topics including Silicon Valley, VC, economics, astronomy, humor, the Grateful Dead, and France.
+Reluctantly — and only then out of a sense of obligation to speak up — I willl tweet about current affairs.

 Do you compete with the companies you analyze?

 Yes, but not always.
-Often the reason I know a lot about a company is that I have worked at or with a company that competes with them.
-So while there are times when I’m in pure / macro market analysis mode, at other times I may be writing about vendors and markets that are closer to home.
+Often the reason I know a lot about a company is that I have worked with a company that competes with them.
+So while there are times when I’m in macro analysis mode, at other times I may well be writing about vendors and markets that are closer to home.
 Do not assume any attempt at neutrality: what hopefully makes the blog interesting is that I write about things from a strong point-of-view.

 Do you have any driving philosophies behind what you post?

 Yes.
 I try to pick issues where I have a strong opinion.
 That opinion may prove incorrect and/or may change over time.
 I view the ability to change one’s mind in response to new information as a strength.
-Healthy debate — and interesting editorial — starts not with fence-sitting, but with taking a position and arguing for it.
-As they used to say at Gartner back when they used to assign probabilities to research notes: if you’re going to assign a prediction a probability of 0.5, then don’t bother to write the note.
+Healthy debate, and interesting editorial, starts not with fence-sitting but with taking a position and arguing for it.
+As they used to say at Gartner back when they used to assign probabilities to research notes: if you’re going to assign a probability of 0.5, then don’t bother to write the note.

 Will the blog always be factually correct?

-The blog is a mix of opinion and my recollection of historical fact.
-Like my wife, I assume my opinions are not always correct and that my recollection of facts is fallible.
-So feel free to disagree with my opinions and to let me know when you think I’ve gotten a fact wrong.
+The blog is a mix of opinion and my recollection of historical facts.
+Like my wife, I assume my opinions are not always correct and that my recollection of facts is imperfect.
+So feel free to disagree with my opinions and let me know when you think I’ve gotten something wrong.
 While I do not commit to any updates, revisions, or corrections, I do try to make them when I’m convinced that I’ve made an error and have time to fix it.

 Is the blog subject to copyright and other conditions / protections?